thiskevinwang/coffee-code-climb/content/blog/2020/07/26/database.md

 ## Atomicity

-Yet another term that isn't part of the typical frontend repertoire.
+Another term that isn't part of the typical frontend repertoire.

 What is [atomicity](<https://en.wikipedia.org/wiki/Atomicity_(database_systems)>)?